vanshpatelx/AutomatedBlogCreationSystemWithApproval/readme.md

 # Project : Automated Blog Creation System 🤖

 ## Overview
-This project aims to create an automated blog creation system using the Gemini Pro language model and various agents orchestrated by CrewAI.
+This project aims to create an automated blog creation system using the Gemini Pro language model and various agents orchestrated by AutoGen.
 The system includes a Telegram bot for user interaction, a multi-agent setup for blog creation, integration with Notion for storing drafts, and a notification system for approval and publishing.

 ## Architecture
 ![System Architecture](https://github.com/vanshpatelx/AutomatedBlogCreationSystemWithApproval/blob/main/img/img.png)